padames/TextMiningInPracticeInR/Chapter 2 Basics of Text Mining/README.md

 # Basics of Text Mining
-Exercises from Ted Kwartler's book Text Mining In Practice with R
+Exercises from Chapter Two of Ted Kwartler's book **Text Mining In Practice with R**

 ## Reproducible exercise

+Using R Markdown to produce an HTML output file.

-Using R Markdown.
-The sample output html can be seen by pointing a browser to https://htmlpreview.github.io/?https://github.com/padames/TextMiningInPracticeInR/blob/master/Delta_Analysis.html
+The result can be seen by pointing a browser to https://htmlpreview.github.io/?https://github.com/padames/TextMiningInPracticeInR/blob/master/Delta_Analysis.html